June 11, 2021

 Use and free distribution of preventative materials

-- Dispensers for hydro-alcoholic solution will be available in public areas
+- Dispensers for hydro-alcoholic solution are available in public areas

 Cleaning and disinfection of bedrooms and public areas

-- Rooms will be entirely disinfected upon the departure of each guest
+- Rooms are entirely disinfected upon the departure of each guest

-- Rooms will be left empty for a window of 24 hours between departing and newly arriving guests
+- Rooms are left empty for a window of 24 hours between departing and newly arriving guests

-- Regular disinfection of exposed surfaces such as door handles, light switches, worktops, toilet flush buttons, bedside tables and stair railings
+- Exposed surfaces such as door handles, light switches, worktops, toilet flush buttons, bedside tables and stair railings are regularly disinfected

 Enhanced Food Safety